Insights

 What is transactional SMS?

 Transactional SMS is a direct way for businesses to communicate specific, important information to customers through text messages.
 It’s the kind of message customers get after completing an action or when an update is necessary.
-Businesses can set up triggers – in their CRM or other software – for SMS automation based on a customer’s actions.
+Businesses can set up triggers – in their CRM or other software – for SMS automation based on customer actions.

-Unlike promotional SMS, which focuses on marketing and sales, transactional SMS enables timely and critical updates and action.
+Unlike promotional SMS, which focuses on marketing campaigns and sales, transactional SMS enables timely and critical updates and action.
 Here are some examples:

 • A brand can send an SMS with a one-time password (OTP) to authenticate a user’s identity as they’re logging into their account.